r0mdau/ansible-kubernetes/README.md

 - Kubernetes automatic and dynamic routing by [Traefik](https://docs.traefik.io/)

 ## Quickstart
-Before Vagrant uping, this Vagrantfile will set up 3 VM, using 2 vCPU and 2Gio vRAM each, be shure you can carry that.
+Before Vagrant uping, this Vagrantfile will set up 3 VM, using 2 vCPU and 2Gio vRAM each, be sure you can carry that.